JamesBarwell/rpi-gpio.js/README.md

 ## Usage
 Before you can read or write, you must use `setup()` to open a channel, and must specify whether it will be used for input or output.
 Having done this, you can then read in the state of the channel or write a value to it using `read()` or `write()`.

-All of the functions relating to the pin state within this module are asynchronous, so where necessary - for example in reading the value of a channel - a callback must be provided.
-This module inherits the standard [EventEmitter](http://nodejs.org/api/events.html), so you may use its functions to listen to events.
+All of the functions relating to the pin state within this module are asynchronous and rely on Promises.
+So for example, in reading the value of a channel, you need to either use `await` or `.then()` on the object returned.
+In addition, this module inherits the standard [EventEmitter](http://nodejs.org/api/events.html), so you may use the standard callback bindings to listen to pin change events.

+Please see the Examples for more information.

 ### Pin naming
 Please be aware that there are multiple ways of referring to the pins on the Raspberry Pi.
 The simplest and default way to use the module is refer to them by physical position, using the diagrams on [this page](http://elinux.org/RPi_Low-level_peripherals).
 So holding the Raspberry Pi such that the GPIO header runs down the upper-right side of the board, if you wished to address GPIO4 (which is in column 1 and row 4), you would setup pin 7.
 If you wish instead to refer to the pins by their GPIO names (known as BCM naming), you can use the `setMode` command described in the API documentation below.